LukeShortCloud/rootpages/src/virtualization/openstack.rst

 Networks
 ''''''''

+When no network template is defined, VLANs are not used and instead each network will be assigned different subnets.
+Networks are only created using the ``STACK_CRATE`` phase and will not run during the ``STACK_UPDATE`` phase unless the Heat parameter ``NetworkDeploymentActions: ['CREATE','UPDATE']`` is set.

-There are 6 different types of networks in a standard TripleO deployment:
+There are 6 different types of networks in a standard TripleO deployment using a VLANs template.

 -  External = The external network that can access the Internet.
 This is used for the Horizon dashboard, public API endpoints, and floating IP addresses.
 Default VLAN: 10
 -  Internal = Default VLAN: 20.